orchid00/testCC/index.md

-# This a test for github pages
+# This a test and proof of concept
 ## By Paula Andrea Martinez

 ### Exposure to the coding club